reyesayala/wa_network_request_compare/README.md

 * Input CSV file with `archive_id`, `url_id`, `url`, `site_status`, `site_message`, and `screenshot_message`.

+### compare_network_requests.py

+This program takes a csv file (an index file that was produced as ouput by analyze_csv.py).
+The input csv file should have the following data in order: "current_url","archive_url","current_file_name", and "archive_file_name".

+For each pair of current requests file/archived request file, the program uses fuzzy comparison to match each current request to its archived counterpart.
+Then it checks to see if the status code of each request is different for the current and archived requests.
+Finally, it output which archived requests were not found in the current version, as well as a measure of interactional quality, defined as

 ## Authors
 * **Brenda Reyes Ayala**
 * **Andy Li**